California Contractor Bond

 • Always complete jobs according to contract specifications and ensure that customers are satisfied.
 One common method is to hold off on part of the payment until project completion.
 That way payment could then be used as proof of project completion

-• Always repair issues that come up from previous jobs.
+• Always repair issues that come up from jobs done in the past.
 In California, contractors are required to offer a one year warranty on their jobs.
-This is known as a “Fit and Finish Warranty” meant to cover small things such as tiling, counter installation, and painting.
+This “Fit and Finish Warranty” is meant to cover small things such as tiling, counter installation, and painting.

-• Always pay your vendors and employees on time, as even employees or subcontractors can make a claim on your bond
+• Always pay your vendors and employees on time because employees or subcontractors can make a claim on your contractor bond

 What is the claims process like for a California contractor license bond?

-To file a claim against a bond, a consumer must contact the contractor’s surety company and submit (at the very least) a written description of the problem and a copy of the contract.
-The surety company will then investigate the claim and make payment to the consumer if they find the claim to be valid.
+To file a claim against a bond, a consumer must contact the contractor’s surety company and submit the bond number, a written description of the problem, and a copy of the contract.
+The surety company will then investigate the claim.
+If the surety company finds the claim to be valid, they will make a payment to the claimant.
+Then, the surety company will try to recover the claim loss from the contractor.
 Let’s illustrate this with an example.

-Consumer Kim hires contractor Jason for a major home renovation.
-They agreed on a $50,000 contract to do an electrical rewiring panel upgrade, whole house copper repipe and remodeling of kitchen and bathrooms.
-Two months later, Jason declares to Kim that the job is complete, but in reality, the work was done poorly.
-Kim finds multiple issues with the renovation and even obtained correction notices from the city inspector.
-However, when she tells this to Jason, Jason insists that the issues were unrelated to his work and were outside the terms of their contract.
-Kim looks up Jason’s license registration on CSLB and contacts the surety company listed on Jason’s license to file a claim.
-The surety company investigates Kim’s claim and determines that the claim was valid so they pay Kim $25,000, the maximum amount that could be paid out to a claimant because it’s the amount of the bond.
-Jason is now liable for repayment of $25,000 to the surety company, otherwise his bond and license will be canceled.
+Consumer Kim hired contractor Jason for a major home renovation.
+They agreed on a $50,000 contract to do an electrical rewiring panel upgrade, whole house copper repipe and kitchen and bathroom remodel.
+Two months later, Jason declared to Kim that the job was complete.
+However, in reality, the work was done poorly.
+Kim found multiple issues with the renovation and even obtained correction notices from the city inspector.
+However, when she explained the issue to Jason, Jason insisted that the issues were unrelated to his work and were outside the terms of their contract.
+Kim looked up Jason’s license registration on CSLB and contacted the surety company listed on Jason’s license to file a claim of $30,000.
+The surety company investigated Kim’s claim and accepted the claim.
+Then, the surety paid Kim $25,000, which is lower than the claim of $30,000.
+This was because $25,000 is the maximum amount that could be paid out to a claimant because it’s the amount of the bond.
+Jason was now liable for repayment of $25,000 to the surety company, otherwise his bond and license would be canceled

 How do consumers check the bond status for a contractor?